Be part of something great. Join us in educating leaders of the next generation.

 Housing

-Randolph-Macon Academy may provide housing at a reduced rent on a limited basis for those who need to reside on campus.
+Randolph-Macon Academy offers the opportunity for on-campus housing at a reduced rate, available on a limited basis for faculty and staff who wish to live within our vibrant school community.

 Benefits